Paolo Sylos Labini: Life

-Sylos Labini qualified as a lecturer in political economy in 1953, then taught at different universities.
+Sylos Labini qualified as a lecturer in political economy in 1954.
 In 1955, he became an assistant professor of political economy at the Faculty of Economics of the University of Sassari.
-In February 1958, he was appointed professor of economic and financial policy at the Faculty of Law.
-The following year, he taught political economy at the Faculty of Economics of the University of Catania.
-Sylos Labini moved to the University of Bologna, before returning to Sapienza University in October 1962, where he taught principles of political economy at the Faculty of Statistical, Demographic, and Actuarial Sciences until his retirement in 1995.
-He was appointed emeritus professor in 1997.
+He moved to the University of Catania in 1957, then to the University of Bologna in 1960, before returning to Sapienza University in October 1962, where he taught principles of political economy at the Faculty of Statistical, Demographic, and Actuarial Sciences until his retirement in 1995.
+Between 1971 and 1972, he worked to establish the University of Calabria with Beniamino Andreatta.

+Paolo Sylos Labini married Marinella Azzone in 1960.
+They had two sons: Stefano (born 1961), a geologist at ENEA, and Francesco (born 1966), a physicist and Research Director of the Enrico Fermi Research Center.

+He died on 7 December 2005 at the Clinica Villa Carla, in Rome.